Kanu-shi/openstream-server/README.md

 Open Stream is a fork open Sunshine Server.
 Creating open source solution for Gaming and Desktop Management.

 -----
+# JoeJonnyBoy75 Fork

+This fork is focused on bringing more configuration options to the user interface, including fixes for the existing AMF options.

 ### Project structure

 - root folder: contains the GUI application.